QuantEcon/lecture-python.myst/lectures/cass_fiscal.md

 ### Components of a competitive equilibrium

-There is a competitive equilibrium with all trades occurring at time $0$.
+All trades occurring at time $0$.

-The household owns capital, makes investment decisions, and rents capital and labor to a representative production firm.
+The representative  household owns capital, makes investment decisions, and rents capital and labor to a representative production firm.

 The representative firm uses capital and labor to produce goods with the production function $F(k_t, n_t)$.